Glufosinate: Exposure limits

-There are no exposure limits established by the Occupational Safety & Health Administration or the American Conference of Governmental Industrial Hygienists.
+No exposure limits have been established by the Occupational Safety and Health Administration or the American Conference of Governmental Industrial Hygienists.
 The WHO/FAO recommended acceptable daily intake (ADI) for glufosinate is 0.02 mg/kg.
 The European Food Safety Authority has set an ADI of 0.021 mg/kg.
-The Acute reference dose (ARfD) for child-bearing women is 0.021 mg/kg.
+The acute reference dose for child-bearing women is 0.021 mg/kg.

 Regulation

-Glufosinate is a United States Environmental Protection Agency EPA registered chemical.
+Glufosinate is a US EPA-registered chemical.
 It is also a California registered chemical.
 It is not banned in the country and it is not a PIC pesticide.
-There are no exposure limits established by OSHA or the American Conference of Governmental Industrial Hygienists.
+No exposure limits have been established by OSHA.

 Glufosinate is not approved for use as an herbicide in Europe; it was last reviewed in 2007 and that registration expired in 2018.
-It has been withdrawn from the French market since October 24, 2017 by the Agence nationale de sécurité sanitaire de l'alimentation, de l'environnement et du travail due to its classification as a possible reprotoxic chemical (R1b).
+It has been withdrawn from the French market since October 24, 2017, by the Agence nationale de sécurité sanitaire de l'alimentation, de l'environnement et du travail due to its classification as a possible reprotoxic chemical (R1b).

+Glufosinate is registered in Australia and India.